Skip Navigation Links

 Contact Us

-As August marks National Make-A-Will Month, your clients are likely to be more receptive to discussing estate planning than usual.
-This presents a timely opportunity to prompt your clients to review their existing plans or create a new one, ensuring their wishes are carried out.
+Although National Make-A-Will Month isn’t until August, it’s always a good time to discuss estate planning with your clients.
+High-net-worth individuals can always benefit from reviewing their existing estate plans or creating new ones, to help ensure their wishes are carried out.
 By leveraging this heightened awareness, you can help your clients tie up loose ends and achieve a sense of peace of mind.

 When engaging with your clients on estate planning, including charitable giving in the conversation is crucial.
 High-profile legacy plans often capture media attention, but your clients may not realize they too can leave a lasting impact on their favorite charitable causes.
 By exploring what legacy charitable giving entails, how it works, and what your clients hope to achieve, you can help them formalize their plans with the necessary legal and financial documentation.

-Incorporating charitable giving intentions into estate planning discussions is essential to many of your clients.
+Having discussions about incorporating charitable giving strategies and estate planning is essential to many of your clients.
 It’s a vital aspect of financial planning that should be discussed alongside traditional provisions for family and loved ones.
 By integrating this topic into your routine practice, you can empower your clients to create a legacy while ensuring their wishes are carried out.

 Q: What does leaving a legacy gift to a charity you care about mean to you?